Pentosan Polysulfate Sodium

-<1% (Limited to important or life-threatening): Allergic reactions, amblyopia, anemia, anorexia, colitis, conjunctivitis, constipation, dehydration, depression, diaphoresis, dyspnea, ecchymosis, emotional lability, epistaxis, esophagitis, flatulence, gastritis, gingival hemorrhage, hyperkinesia, hypersensitivity reaction, insomnia, leukopenia, optic neuritis, oral mucosa ulcer, pharyngitis, prolonged partial thromboplastin time, prolonged prothrombin time, pruritus, retinal hemorrhage, rhinitis, thrombocytopenia, tinnitus, urticaria, vomiting
+<1% (Limited to important or life-threatening): Amblyopia, anemia, anorexia, colitis, conjunctivitis, constipation, dehydration, depression, diaphoresis, dyspnea, ecchymoses, emotional lability, epistaxis, esophagitis, flatulence, gastritis, gingival hemorrhage, hyperkinesia, hypersensitivity reaction, insomnia, leukopenia, optic neuritis, oral mucosa ulcer, pharyngitis, prolonged partial thromboplastin time, prolonged prothrombin time, pruritus, retinal hemorrhage, rhinitis, skin photosensitivity, thrombocytopenia, tinnitus, urticaria, vomiting

 Concerns related to adverse effects: